grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 channel arguments or is put in sub-channel attribute wrapped in a `SslContextProvider`, depending on the language.
-So far the same information has been used for creating the Ssl connection for all the subchannels in the channel so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of all the subchannels created
+So far the same information has been used for creating the Ssl connection for all the subchannels in the cluster so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of all the subchannels created